peers/peerjs/docs/api.md

 Note that the `open` event must fire on the `DataConnection` before it is ready to read/write.

-### Event: 'id'
+### Event: 'open'

 `function(id) { }`

-If the `Peer` object was created with no id, this event fires once the server has assigned an id.
-If an id was provided to the constructor of the `Peer` object, this event will not fire.
+Fired when the PeerServer connection is succesfully, fully, open.
+This event does not need to fire before creating or receiving connections.
+You should not wait for open before connecting to other peers or expecting to receive connections if connection speed is important.

-`id` is the id of this `Peer` object.
+`id` is the id of this `Peer` object, either provided in the constructor, or generated automatically by the PeerServer.

 ### Event: 'error'